unicode-org/icu/docs/userguide/icu_data/buildtool.md

       ]
     }

+If you do want to include these collation tailorings, you can configure ICU with a filter file which has the opposite effect:

+    {
+      "resourceFilters": [
+        {
+          "categories": [
+            "coll_tree"
+          ],
+          "rules": [
+            "+/collations/big5han",
+            "+/collations/gb2312han"
+          ]
+        }
+      ]
+    }

+Alternatively, if you want to make sure to include *all* collation tailorings, you can use a single filter rule like `+/collations` or `+/collations/*` rather than listing each tailoring by its full, explicit path.

 ### Locale Slicing

 The simplest way to slice ICU data is by locale.
 The ICU Data Build Tool